robots4life/workshop-001-svelte-demo/README.md

 `element.tags` is an object.

-With the `toString()` method that object it turned into a string, separated by commas between each value.
+With the `toString()` method that object is turned into a string, separated by commas between each value.

 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toString" target="_blank">Reference -> https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toString</a>